Epic-Chainsaw-Massacre/.github/profile/README.md

 If the word doesn't match one of those requirements the game should not start.
 If it does match the requirements, the game starts.

 ### Guesser
 The guesser simply guesses letters trying to avoid the ones that are in the word.
 Ff the goal is reached while guessing, the guesser can decide to continue playing for double or nothing.
 If he does continue, the guesser has to guess out all letters that aren't in the word.
-If he loses all his lives in this proces he gets 0 points, if he succeeds, his points are doubled.
+If he loses all his lives in this process he gets 0 points, if he succeeds, his points are doubled.

 ## Single round explained
-I will try to explain a game of Reverse Hangman using images from an appllication I made earlier [ReverseHangmanDesktop](https://github.com/CrossyChainsaw/ReverseHangmanDesktop).
+I will try to explain a game of Reverse Hangman using images from an application I made earlier [ReverseHangmanDesktop](https://github.com/CrossyChainsaw/ReverseHangmanDesktop).
 I will first explain something and below the explanation I will put an image that represents the stuff I explained.

-So the game starts with the wordmaster choosing a word
+So, the game starts with the wordmaster choosing a word

 ![image](https://user-images.githubusercontent.com/74303221/171599834-2db01975-7159-4286-a4b7-fc0ce9ff9243.png)

 The wordmaster chooses the word 'Clock'.
 The word Clock has 5 letters in total and 4 different letters. to calculate the goal and lives we use formulas.
-These formulas have orginated by just playing the game slot with different formulas and this felt the most fair for both teams.
+These formulas have originated by just playing the game slot with different formulas and this felt the fairest for both teams.
 - Lives = [Math.Floor](https://docs.microsoft.com/en-us/dotnet/api/system.math.floor?view=net-6.0)(different letters / 2) + 1 = [Math.Floor](https://docs.microsoft.com/en-us/dotnet/api/system.math.floor?view=net-6.0)(4 / 2) + 1 = 5
 - Goal < different letters * 2 = 4 * 2 = 8

 ![image](https://user-images.githubusercontent.com/74303221/171601772-d4875de7-607b-4bb5-89dd-2ddf02c61069.png)

 From now of on the Guesser will start guessing.
-Lets say the Guesser guesses the letter 'Z'.
+Let's say the Guesser guesses the letter 'Z'.
 The letter Z is not in the word.
 The result after the guess is that remaining letters now is 25.
 Lives aren't affected at all since the letters isn't in the word.

 ![image](https://user-images.githubusercontent.com/74303221/171605450-fb7dd974-2e2b-477c-91f7-69001719bbf4.png)